mathcsnerd/lab-rep-3/lab3.md

-Over here, we are using the `-maxDepth` command to filter the search depth of `find` to a maximum of 0 levels (so it only remains at the current directory without going any deeper).
+Over here, we are using the `-maxDepth` command to filter the search depth of `find` to a maximum of 0 levels (so it only remains at the root level without going any deeper).

 ![Image](maxDepth2)